Sports Anti-Doping Rules

 The rule violations

-- Possess prohibited substances or methods
+- Possession of prohibited substances or methods by an athlete or support person;

-- Administer a prohibited substance or method
+- Administration or attempted administration of a prohibited substance or method by an athlete or other person;

 Ngā takahitanga patu pūroi